RangeOfGlitching/ORB_SLAM2_DataSet_Production/README.md

 Require:
 install pyrealsense2 and opencv

-Open this project with Pycharm
+Open this project with Pycharm.

-U should delete all pic before execute it.
+U should delete all pic in the both depth and rgb folder before execute it.